eegsynth/eegsynth/module/launchpad/README.md

   * toggle3 buttons switch between on1-on2-on3-off
   * toggle4 buttons switch between on1-on2-on3-on4-off

+We initially implemented this module for the MK1 and the Mini version, but have updated the code to also work on the MK2.
+One difference between the two is in the default MIDI assignment of the buttons, another is that the MK2 has many more colors.
+You should specify `model` in the ini file to get the right color values, this does not change the MIDI values.

+## LaunchPad mini

 ![Launchpad mini](./launchpad-mini.png)

-We are developing for the Mini version, but expect that the same code will also work with the larger MK2 version.
+## LaunchPad Mk2

 ![Launchpad MK2](./launchpad-mk2.png)

 ## MIDI assignment

-The Launchpad Mini has 8 rows with 8 buttons each, eight buttons (1-8) at the top, and eight buttons (A-H) on the right side.
-Here I will sketch the outline of the main control elements with the *default* MIDI codes.
-The MIDI codes can be probably be reassigned with a Novation Editor application (not confirmed).
+The Launchpad Mk1 and Mini have 8 rows with 8 buttons each, eight buttons (1-8) at the top, and eight buttons (A-H) on the right side.
+Below is the outline of the main control elements with the default MIDI codes.

 ```
 (104) (105) (106) (107) (108) (109) (110) (111)